brittanyb89/python-newsfeed/README.md

 4. Create the Home View Routes
 At this point, the app is set up to serve more complete pages.
 Now it's time to turn the attention to front end.
+    1. Jinja2 Templating - In a Node.js project, templating requires a separate library (like Handlebars.js), but Flask has built-in templating.
+When Flask is installed, the Jinja2 template engine is also installed.
+Like Handlebars.js, Jinja allows you to design placeholders in your HTML content, to be filled in with data from the server.
+    2. Create a routes folder in the app folder
+    3. Create a new file inside routes folder called __init__.py and home.py ** NOTE: The routes directory is now a package because of the presence of the __init__.py file.
+The home.py file is a module within the routes package.